-A decade ago we received a message from J. in Danville, New York.
+Fifteen years ago we received a message from J. in Danville, New York about her antidepressant–generic Wellbutrin (bupropion).
 She said:

 “I have been taking Budeprion XL 300 mg for three months instead of Wellbutrin XL 300 mg.
 I find that I am easily upset and cry very easily.
 Sometimes I feel aggressive.
 I also have short, stabbing pains in my head.
 Taking the brand-name drug (Wellbutrin) helped me feel the best I have felt in twenty years–not depressed and able to enjoy being with my family and friends.”

 After five years of arm-wrestling the FDA, we learned that the agency would request removal of Budeprion XL 300 and some other generic bupropion products.
 At long last the FDA admitted that there were problems with the absorption of these generics.
 They were not considered “bioequivalent.”
-Here is a post we wrote nearly five years ago.
+Here is a post we wrote years ago describing the whole sordid affair.

 Fast Forward to Bupropion 2017:

 We had hoped that the problems with generic Wellbutrin (bupropion) were behind us.
 Officials at the FDA seemed more vigilant about approving this generic product.
-Sadly, we are starting to hear from readers again that they are experiencing problems.
-Here is the latest story:
+Sadly, we started to hear from readers that they were experiencing problems.
+Here is another story from 2017: